Hugh Lowther, 5th Earl of Lonsdale: Sports

 Lonsdale was a founding member and first president of the National Sporting Club, and donated the original Lonsdale Belts in 1909 for the boxing championship trophy.
 His name was later given to the Lonsdale clothing brand of boxing garments and the Lonsdale cigar size.

-He enjoyed foxhunting, serving as Master of the Quorn from 1893 to 1898 and of the Cottesmore Hunt for long periods.
 He was also a director of Arsenal Football Club and served as chairman for a brief period in 1936, and later became the club's honorary president.

 After the First World War, Hugh gave up hunting and became more involved with race horses.
 He became a senior steward of the Jockey Club.
 He had two major wins with his colt Royal Lancer in 1922, the St Leger and the Irish St Leger.
 He was also the first president of the International Horse Show at Olympia.

 From 1929 Lonsdale was the joint editor of the Lonsdale Library of Sports, Games and Pastimes, a book series published by Seeley, Service and Co.

+Views on animals

+Lonsdale enjoyed foxhunting, serving as Master of the Quorn from 1893 to 1898 and of the Cottesmore Hunt for long periods.
+In the 1920s, Lonsdale frequently attended circus animal training sessions.
+He defended Bertram Mills' use of circus animals against allegations of cruelty.
+He was president of Mills Olympia Circus.

+He was a vice-president of the RSPCA which caused controversy amongst some RSPCA members due to his support of performance animals.
+Stephen Coleridge for example called for his resignation.
+However, the council of the RSPCA noted that membership "does not compel the adoption of any particular policy in regard to matters not yet included within the scope of animal protection acts" and did not request for Lonsdale to resign.

+Lonsdale was president of Our Dumb Friends' League for 20 years.
+His re-election in 1924 was controversial due to his support of the rodeo and he was booed at the annual meeting in Westminster.
+Annie Bradshaw and Lady Lumb opposed his re-election.
+Lonsdale resigned in 1930.

 In popular culture

 Lonsdale was the subject of a biography by Douglas Sutherland.

+Lonsdale appears in the 2025 TV series A Thousand Blows, portrayed by Adam Nagaitis.